Vyral/base-template/_posts/2018-10-24-free-yourself-from-monthly-payments-with-a-reverse-mortgage.md

 {% include pullquote.html %}

-**We’ve had clients downsize and sell their property, and using a reverse mortgage, buy a new home with no monthly payments and a lot less stress involved.** They even get some extra money in their pockets from the deal.
-There are many options to choose from when taking advantage of the program.
+**We’ve had clients downsize and sell their property, and using a reverse mortgage, buy a new home with no monthly payments and a lot less stress involved.**&nbsp;With a refinanace reverse mortgage, clients can get access to cash flow.
+There are many options to choose from when taking advantage of these programs.

 If you’re looking to buy or sell a home, have any questions, or would like further information, feel free to contact us.
 We look forward to hearing from you.

+\*The borrower(s) must live in the home as their &nbsp;primary residence, continue to pay required property taxes, &nbsp;homeowners&nbsp; insurance and maintain the home according to FHA requirements.
+The balance of the reverse mortgage loan grows over time and interest will be charged on the outstanding loan balance.
+Loan payoff is due in one lump sum upon maturity event.

+&nbsp;